- A Brief History of Time-outs

 Time-outs have become a go-to parenting tool.
 Frequently, parents send their children to a chair or step or even a corner and tell the child to stay there for a pre-set period of time, typically one minute for each year of the child’s life.

 So far, it seems pretty straightforward.
 So why an entire article to explain time-outs?
 Is there a right or wrong way to use time-outs?
 Is one way better than another?
 Are time-outs bad?

 Let’s start with how time-outs became such an important parenting tool.
 In the late 1950’s, Charles Ferster introduced the idea of “time-out from positive reinforcement” (Christophersen).
 The initial research sought to reward good behavior with lots of time-in and attention from parents, while discouraging inappropriate behavior by withdrawing parental attention.

-Time-outs were considered a revolutionary discipline tool since it provided parents with a method to direct their children’s behavior without resorting to other, more destructive forms of punishment.
-Some of these negative tactics include:
+Time-outs were considered a revolutionary discipline tool since it provided parents with a method to direct their children’s behavior without resorting to other, more destructive forms of punishment, including:

 Although time-outs initially offered a kinder, more gentle way to discipline children, over time they became more punitive, often with increased fighting between parent and child.
 Now, the direction of time-outs is moving toward a more “time-in” approach (Clarke, p1).

 Children May Feel Abandoned

 Some parent experts have raised concerns that separating your children from you when they are misbehaving and out-of-control sends the wrong message.
 Youngsters may interpret their being asked to sit alone as an act of abandonment.
 When they are most needy or scared and, therefore, quite vulnerable, they are cast aside.

 They may come to believe that they only receive love when they hide their “true” feelings and only show the appropriate, socially approved facade.